Brady vs. Brees: Who are the top 10 NFL all-time passing TD leaders?

 Coming up on Sunday Night Football this week, the two veteran quarterbacks will face off in a match-up you don’t want to miss when the New Orleans Saints take on the Tampa Bay Buccaneers.
 Tampa Bay (6-2) currently leads the division, but a win from the Saints (5-2) would give New Orleans the division lead and control in the tiebreaker over Tampa Bay.

 Live coverage begins at 7:00 p.m.
 ET with Football Night in America.
-See below for additional information on how to follow all of the action.
+See below for additional information on how to watch the game.

 Top 10 NFL All-Time Passing Touchdown Leaders